 - Playing with Akka Streams and Twitter by Loïc Descotte.

-- Play Database Application using Slick, Bootstrap: This is an activator project for showcasing best practices and providing a seed for starting with Play & Slick, By Knoldus.
+- Play Database Application using Slick, Bootstrap: This is an example project for showcasing best practices and providing a seed for starting with Play & Slick, By Knoldus.

 Semisafe has an excellent series on Play in general: